-Bié is one of the 18 provinces of Angola.
-It has an area of 70 314 km² and its approximate population is 1.3 million inhabitants.
+Bié province has a total surface area of 70 314 km² and its approximate population is 1,333,923 inhabitants.
 Its capital is the city of Kuito.

 This province is shaped like a heart that beats right in the center of the country!
 It is comparable in size to Portugal and borders the following provinces:

-- East: Moxico.
+- This one: Moxico.

-- South: Cuando-Cubango.
+- South: Kuando-Kubango.

 - West: Huila and Huambo.